 Much like defensiveness, denial is a near-universal characteristic among addicts.
-Not only do they deny to others, but they often deny to themselves.
+Not only do they deny it to others, but they often deny it to themselves.
 In fact, it’s quite common for addicts to actually convince themselves that they don’t have alcohol or drug problems.
 When a recovering addict begins to deny feelings of stress or the toll that day-to-day problems often take, it’s often because they’re on the verge of backsliding into a familiar means of dealing with such issues, which is to use alcohol or drugs as a means of coping.

 #15 – Inability To Work Through Emotions

 Part of being a healthy adult means being able to recognize and experience one’s emotions, and then work through them and move on.
 A characteristic of many addicts is a tendency to get stuck in certain emotions or, conversely, not to acknowledge or feel them at all.
-In early recovery, many people often feel overwhelmed by the emotions they’ve not really dealt with in a long time, but through treatment they learn how to process these feelings.
+In early recovery, many people often feel overwhelmed by the emotions they’ve not really dealt with in a long time, but through treatment, they learn how to process these feelings.
 However, recovering addicts who are at risk of relapse will seem to start getting stuck in their emotions, unable to work through them and simply stagnating, especially when it comes to feelings of frustration, anger, and other feelings involving stress.